The K-Taping Pro course is aimed to physiotherapists, sports physiotherapists, doctors, occupational therapists and alternative practitioners.

-Tinnitus, migraine, impingement syndrome, thoracic outlet syndrome, whiplash, respiratory support, scoliosis, lumbar spine syndrome, temporomandibular joint, facial palsy, carpal tunnel syndrome, rhizarthrosis, finger / hand erection, rotation finger, finger contusion, wrist stabilization, hip problems, knee osteoarthritis, achillodynia, ankle distorsion, sprain – / sinking / flatfoot, micturition, menstrual disorders, uterine hypotension, constipation, abdominal spiral, irritable bowel syndrome, rib fracture / bruise, arm / leg rotation, scar band.
+Tinnitus, migraine, impingement syndrome, thoracic outlet syndrome, whiplash, respiratory support, scoliosis, lumbar spine syndrome, temporomandibular joint, facial palsy, carpal tunnel syndrome, rhizarthrosis, finger / hand erection, finger rotation, finger contusion, wrist stabilization, hip problems, knee osteoarthritis, achillodynia, ankle distorsion, sprain – / flatfoot, micturition, menstrual disorders, uterine hypotension, constipation, abdominal spiral, irritable bowel syndrome, rib fracture / bruise, arm / leg rotation, scar tape.

 Part 7Nerve techniques

 General basics of a nerve technique and nerve testing

 Nervus medianus, Nervus radialis, Nervus ulnaris, Nervus ischiadicus